 IMAGING METABOLITE-MEDIATED IMMUNITY

-Using our novel imaging reagents and imaging modalities developed within this theme, we are beginning to understand MAIT cell antigen recognition, activation, development and maintenance, and how these cells traffic in the host in response to infection.
+Using novel imaging reagents and imaging modalities developed within this theme, we are beginning to understand MAIT cell antigen recognition, activation, development and maintenance, and how these cells traffic in the host in response to infection.

 IMAGING IMMUNE EFFECTORS